Override

 Each override rule contains the following fields:

-• ClusterSelector: which cluster(s) the override rule applies to.
-It supports the following forms of cluster selection:
+- ClusterSelector: which cluster(s) the override rule applies to.
+It supports the following forms of cluster selection:- Select clusters by specifying the cluster labels.

-• An empty selector selects ALL the clusters.
+- An empty selector selects ALL the clusters.

-• A nil selector selects NO target cluster.
+- A nil selector selects NO target cluster.

-• OverrideType: which type of the override should be applied to the selected resources.
-The default type is JSONPatch.
+- OverrideType: which type of the override should be applied to the selected resources.
+The default type is- JSONPatch.- JSONPatch: applies the JSON patch to the selected resources using RFC 6902.

-• Delete: deletes the selected resources on the target cluster.
+- Delete: deletes the selected resources on the target cluster.

-• JSONPatchOverrides: a list of JSON path override rules applied to the selected resources following RFC 6902 when the override type is JSONPatch.
+- JSONPatchOverrides: a list of JSON path override rules applied to the selected resources following RFC 6902 when the override type is- JSONPatch.

-Note: Updating the fields in the TypeMeta (e.g., apiVersion, kind) is not allowed.
+Note: Updating the fields in the TypeMeta (e.g.,

-Note: Updating the fields in the ObjectMeta (e.g., name, namespace) excluding annotations and labels is not allowed.
+Note: Updating the fields in the ObjectMeta (e.g.,

-Note: Updating the fields in the Status (e.g., status) is not allowed.
+Note: Updating the fields in the Status (e.g.,

 Reserved Variables in the JSON Patch Override Value